 The appeal will be heard upon the record without taking additional evidence.
 If the original action was electronically recorded, the recording will be the record on appeal.

 If you are not pleased with the outcome of the appeal, you may ask the Iowa Supreme Court to review the case.
-In small claims cases, however, the supreme court has discretion to decide if it will review the case—review is not a matter of right.
+In small claims cases, however, the supreme court has the discretion to decide if it will review the case—review is not a matter of right.

 Do I need an attorney in a small claims action?